Thursday, June 30, 2016

 Emma is a student who has recently moved to Brooklyn and into her new apartment.
-Far from home, she is currently studying and adjusting to life in the big city.
+Far from home, she is currently studying and adjusting to her new life in the big city.
 Little does Emma realise that she may not be alone in her new apartment.
 Someone has been watching her every move and hacked into every piece of her technology.
-As her stalker begins to get more obsessed with Emma, his invasion of her privacy escalates to horrifying heights.
+As her stalker becomes more obsessed with her.
+His invasion of her privacy escalates to horrifying heights.

-I'm one of those people that are extremely torn when it comes to the whole Found Footage sub-genre.
-I applaud the original Blair Witch Project as a masterpiece in psychological horror and it also had one of the most creepy, clever and mysterious campaigns leading up to its eventual blockbuster release back in 1999.
+I'm one of those horror movie fans that is incredibly torn when it comes to the whole Found Footage sub-genre.
+I applaud the original Blair Witch Project as a masterpiece of psychological horror.
+It also had one of the most creepy, intelligent, and mysterious campaigns leading up to its eventual blockbuster release back in 1999.
 It's also said to be one of the pioneering films that gave birth to Found Footage.
 I'm also a fan of the first Paranormal Activity and the Spanish horror film REC.
 Paranormal Activity kind of breathed new life into the Found Footage film.

 Ever since 2007, the Found Footage genre has exploded with dozens of films a year.
-It's gotten to the point where Found Footage has become fatiguing as an audience member.
-It also doesn't help that the ratio of good Found Footage films is a lot less compared to a number of horrible ones that are shifted into cinemas in hopes of a quick buck.
+It's gotten to that point where Found Footage has become fatiguing as an audience member.
+It also doesn't help that the ratio of good Found Footage films is a lot less compared to the horrible ones that are shifted into cinemas in hopes of a quick buck.
 It's rare these days that we get one that's special.
 It's become a case of 'I've seen it all before'.
 The genre just doesn't feel all that original anymore.

-Ratter is a film I found that sadly falls just short of securing a positive review.
-I've seen Ratter twice now and it pretty much had the same effect on me on its second viewing.
+Ratter is sadly a film that I found falls just short of securing a positive review.
+I've seen Ratter twice now, and it pretty much had the same effect on me on its second viewing.
 I neither enjoyed it anymore or any less than I did the first time.
-The film is a very slow burn type of story.
+The film is a slow burn type of story.
 It takes its sweet time in building up to an ending that will either anger and disappoint audience members or delight people who enjoy the sheer bleakness of how dark the film turns out.
-It is, however, an ending that isn't highly original as I've seen it in other genre films before.
+It is, however, an ending that isn't highly original as I've seen it in other genre movies before.

-The biggest problem that Ratter faces is the first fifty minutes.
-Just not much at all happens in this time.
+The biggest problem that Ratter faces is the first fifty minutes of the movie.
+It's just not much happens at all in this time.
 The fact that the film is light on suspense and scares makes the fifty minutes an almost struggle to get through.
-Shadows and the odd voyeuristic shot just isn't enough to build on the tension or get the film going.
+Shadows and the odd voyeuristic shot just isn't enough to build the tension or get the film going.
 After the first fifty minutes, the movie starts to deliver on its creepy premise.
-The stalker starts to up his game and things begin to start getting more intense.
+The stalker begins to up his game and things begin to start getting more intense.
 It's just a little too late when the film is only an hour and twenty minutes long.

 My favourite moment in Ratter for me is the ending.
 Even on a second viewing, the ending gave me absolute chills.
 As I said above, it's an ending that people will either love or hate.
-The ending is extremely dark.
-It's not a happy one and when it strikes, it's extremely unsettling.
-The film scores points just for that ending which I loved just as much as I did when seeing it the first time.
-I also stated above that this is an ending that's been done to some degree before but with this film, I think I had expected an entirely different outcome to the one I got and for that, it worked on a creepy level.
+The ending is exceptionally dark.
+It's not a happy one at all and when it strikes, it's incredibly unsettling.
+The movie scores points just for that ending which I loved just as much as I did when seeing it the first time.
+I also stated above that this is an ending that's been done to some degree before but with this film, I think I had expected an entirely different outcome to the one I got, and for that, it worked on a creepy level.

-Pretty Little Liars' Ashley Benson is the main focus in this movie and for the entire running time, she owns it.
+Pretty Little Liars' Ashley Benson is the main focus in this movie, and for the entire running time, she owns it.
 She's a pretty talented actress and gives it a good go in this film.
-During the one hour and twenty minutes running time, I grew to really like her character and by the film's end, you want to see this character get out alive and make it to safety.
+During the one hour and twenty minutes running time, I grew to really like her character, and by the film's end, you want to see this character get out alive and make it to safety.
 I think it's a testament to the performance of Ashley Benson.
 She really does make you feel for her as she goes through some pretty nasty stuff in this film.
-The ending brings out her best and it will give you chills
+The ending brings out her best, and it will give you absolute chills.

-Lastly, Ratter has some further problems that come across more as 'I'm left with questions'.
+Lastly, Ratter has some further problems that come across as 'I'm left with questions'.
 I found myself wondering how the stalker managed to keep accessing her apartment so often.
-It felt implausible as a lot of buildings in Brooklyn and NYC are accessible only by being buzzed in.
-I had to assume the stalker was a neighbour or she lived in a building that had no access.
-I had a few questions like that throughout the film.
+It felt really implausible as a lot of buildings in Brooklyn and NYC are only accessible by being buzzed in.
+I had to assume that her stalker was a neighbour or she lived in a building that had no buzz-in access.
+I had several questions throughout the film.
 Not everything connected and these felt like elements that took away from the finished film.

 DEATH TOLL: 0 (Left up to interpretation)